wpswings/wallet-system-for-woocommerce/README.txt

 = Can I integrate the Wallet System for WooCommerce with local payment gateways? =

 We provide integration with popular local payment gateways.
-But if you want integration with a specific payment gateway, please [contact us](https://wpswings.com/contact-us/?utm_source=wpswings-wallet-contact-us&utm_medium=wallet-org-page&utm_campaign=contact-us).
+But if you want integration with a specific payment gateway, please [contact us](https://wpswings.com/contact-us/?utm_source=wpswings-wallet-org&utm_medium=referral&utm_campaign=contact-us).

 = Can we recharge the wallet from the front end or without an admin dashboard? = Yes, we can recharge the wallet from the front end for this, please go to the *my-account page >> wallet >> add balance*.

-= Can we refund the order on the digital wallet plugin? = Yes, the admin can refund the order on the plugin wallet.
+= Can we refund the order on this ecommerce wallet plugin? = Yes, the admin can refund the order on the plugin wallet.
 For this we have provided a setting name as a refund to the wallet, please enable this setting from the general tab.

 = Can the admin update the wallet amount of all the users at once? =